-- During the cold season, east-west oriented warm fronts often develop across the - Sometimes these fronts stall, or moves so slowly that they are essentially stationary. - When such a front present, warm, moist air originating over the Gulf of Mexico flows northward over the cool air-mass north of the - This process, called frontal overrunning, produces clouds and rains north of the frontal - Heavy rain and thunderstorms can develop north of the surface frontal position. - · If the front is present over a region for severa days, the rain accumulated can lead to local flash flooding or even wides read flooding.
+- During the cold season, east-west oriented warm fronts often develop across the southeastern US. - Sometimes these fronts stall, or moves so slowly that they are essentially stationary. - When such a front present, warm, moist air originating over the Gulf of Mexico flows northward over the cool air-mass north of the front. - This process, called frontal overrunning, produces clouds and rains north of the frontal boundary. - Heavy rain and thunderstorms can develop north of the surface frontal position. - If the front is present over a region for several days, the rain accumulated can lead to local flash flooding or even widespread_flooding.

 Prof. Jin-Yi Yu

+Flooding Compounded by Snowmelt

+Ice jam on the Red lake River at Grand Forks, North Dakota, during a flood in 1997.

-Flooding Compounded by Snowmelt Many damaging widespread floods in the
+• Many damaging widespread floods in the northern US occur when the rapid melting of a winter snowpack enhances runoff from heavy spring rains.

-- northern US occur when the rapid melting of a winter snowpack enhances runoff from heavy spring rains. - Heavy rain and rapid snowmelt often occur together when a subtropical moist airmass moves over a snow-covered region during the late winter or early spring. - The ground is often frozen beneath the snow, preventing infiltration and enhancing runoff. - The situation is often made worst by ice jams on rivers that have accumulated significant ice cover over the proceeding weeks or months.
+• Heavy rain and rapid snowmelt often occur together when a subtropical moist airmass moves over a snow-covered region during the late winter or early spring.

+• The ground is often frozen beneath the snow, preventing infiltration and enhancing runoff.

+• The situation is often made worst by ice jams on rivers that have accumulated significant ice cover over the proceeding weeks or months.

+Courtesy of the U.S. Army Corp of Engineers